Tim Smith, Baron Smith of Ranmoor

+Timothy John Smith, Baron Smith of Ranmoor CBE is a British business executive and government adviser involved in the food industry.

+Lord Smith previously served as the CEO of the Food Standards Agency from 2008 to 2012, afterwards serving as group quality director at Tesco.

 Early life and education

 A native of Sheffield, England, in 1978 he graduated from Leeds University with a degree in microbiology and zoology.

 Career

 Early roles and Food Standards agency (1979–2012)

 Smith held senior positions at Northern Foods from 1979 to 1994, including divisional director.
 In 1994 he was hired by Sara Lee as president of their UK operations.
 In November 1999, he was appointed executive director of Express Dairies Plc.
 After Express Dairies merged with Arla Foods in 2003, he became CEO of Arla Foods UK Plc on June 1, 2005, holding the position until April 2007.

 Food Standards Agency (2008–2012)

 In March 2008, the Food Standards Agency (FSA) appointed Smith as its CEO, making him responsible for the day-to-day running of the agency.
 In October 2012, Smith accepted a role at grocery company Tesco.
 On the advice of the Advisory Committee on Business Appointments, the move was approved by UK Prime Minister David Cameron "on the condition that [Smith] did not lobby civil servants or ministers on behalf of Tesco for two years."
 Smith left the FSA in October 2012.
 In 2013, The Guardian reported that it had obtained emails through the Freedom of Information Act that showed the FSA had ordered its members to declare any contact with Smith at each board meeting from 2012 to 2014.
 The order was described as an effort to deflect possible criticism concerning Smith's return to the private sector.